Al-Edrisy/Wiqaya/README.md

 ---

-Thank you for contributing to **Dr.GPT**!
+Thank you for contributing to **Wiqaya**!
 Your support helps us provide better healthcare advice and features to users worldwide.
 ```

 ---